statisticspoland/sdg-indicators-pl/en/o_sdg.md

   <div role="tabpanel" class="tab-pane active" id="sdg">
   <h4><b>ON THE 2030 AGENDA AND SDGs (SUSTAINABLE DEVELOPMENT GOALS)</b></h4>

-  <p><a target="_blank" href="http://www.un.org/ga/search/view_doc.asp?symbol=A/RES/70/1&Lang=E">The 2030 Agenda for Sustainable Development</a>, adopted in September 2015, is a comprehensive plan of action for the world in a 2030 perspective, established by UN via negotiations amongst its member states.
+  <p><a target="_blank" title="Go to UN Agenda for Sustainable Development" href="http://www.un.org/ga/search/view_doc.asp?symbol=A/RES/70/1&Lang=E">The 2030 Agenda for Sustainable Development</a>, adopted in September 2015, is a comprehensive plan of action for the world in a 2030 perspective, established by UN via negotiations amongst its member states.
 The adoption of the 2030 Agenda is an unprecedented event in the history of mankind.
-All 193 UN member states committed themselves to working for the realisation of  <a target="_blank" href="https://www.un.org/sustainabledevelopment/sustainable-development-goals/">17 Sustainable Development Goals – SDGs</a>.
+All 193 UN member states committed themselves to working for the realisation of  <a target="_blank" title="Go to UN 17 Sustainable Development Goals" href="https://www.un.org/sustainabledevelopment/sustainable-development-goals/">17 Sustainable Development Goals – SDGs</a>.
 The Goals are focused on ensuring decent lives, peace and economic progress for all people in the world while taking care of the natural environment and combating climate change.</p>
   <p>The 2030 Agenda is focused on five areas of critical importance for humanity and the planet (so-called 5Ps):</p>

   <p><b>People</b> are at the centre of the 2030 Agenda.
 Eradication of poverty and hunger amongst them, fulfilment of  their individual potential in dignity and equality as well as life in healthy environment are major challenges and prerequisites of sustainable development.</p>